otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

   The 'Prekey Message Identifier' from the Prekey message that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

-Client Profile Identifier (INT)
-  The 'Client Profile Identifier' from the Client Profile that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

-Prekey Profile Identifier (INT)
-  The 'Prekey Profile Identifier' from the Prekey Profile that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

 Auth MAC (MAC)
   The MAC with the appropriate MAC key (see above) of the message (t) for the Ring Signature (RING-SIG).

+our_ecdh_first.public
+  The ephemeral public ECDH key that will be used for the intialization of the double ratchet algorithm.

+our_dh_first.public
+  The ephemeral public DH key that will be used for the intialization of the double ratchet algorithm.
 ```

 #### Multiple OTR protocol versions